-14. Assistants for athletes in Sport Classes F31-33 and F51-54 will be permitted (one assistant per athlete per event) who can assist the athlete under the control and supervision of the Officials to ensure the athlete transfers safely to the throwing frame, and assist athletes to strap into their throwing frame.

-Note: Strapping must be only to the frame with non-elastic material.
+- 14. Assistants for athletes in Sport Classes F31-33 and F51-54 will be permitted (one assistant per athlete per event) who can assist the athlete under the control and supervision of the Officials to ensure the athlete transfers safely to the throwing frame, and assist athletes to strap into their throwing frame. - Note (i): Strapping must be only to the frame with non-elastic material. - Note (ii): Should an assistant be required, the assistant shall be physically capable of transferring their athlete to the throwing frame and, in the event that the assistant is not capable, no assistance will be provided by the Technical Officials, accredited volunteers or any other person(s) without the prior approval of the Technical Delegate.